ANASAZI Programs for Boys & Girls

 || Seven weeks of Parent Shadowing following discharge

 || Continual, please call to schedule

 The ANASAZI Outdoor Behavioral Healthcare Program is designed for youth 12-17 years old who are struggling with substance abuse, emotional, or behavioral concerns.
-Participants (YoungWalkers) spend a minimum of 49 days in the wilderness of Arizona hiking and camping with little manufactured gear.
+Participants (YoungWalkers) spend a minimum of 49 or 56 days in the wilderness of Arizona hiking and camping with little manufactured gear.
 They live a primitive lifestyle and learn the skills and technologies of the “ancient ones.”

 The wilderness gives YoungWalkers an opportunity to be in an environment free from clutter and distraction–to ponder their lives, take responsibility for past choices and prepare to begin anew.
 YoungWalkers learn to cook their own meals (food packs are replenished weekly) and build shelters to protect themselves from the elements.
 They may hike up to 10 miles in a day and seldom camp in the same place more than two nights.

 ANASAZI is not a boot camp.
 There is no force, manipulation or confrontation.
 Caring staff walk the trail with the same food and gear as the YoungWalkers and patiently wait for opportunities to teach.
 When the time is right they will teach skills and the principles of unconditional love, agency, repentance, forgiveness, and restitution.

 Each child is assigned a Shadow (counselor) who works closely with the parents and their child on the concerns that brought the YoungWalker to the trail.
 Shadows have at least a masters degree and are supervised by the program’s psychologists and clinical director.
 Shadows meet weekly with the YoungWalkers on the trail and keep parents informed as to the progress the child is making.